asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

     - Nurses barely moved Mama to bed, and papa beside her in the delivery room before Mama started first push.
 Could see a sliver of the baby's head
     - Mama hyperventilating after first push.
 Nurse firmly instructed mama to breathe
     - 2nd push: Papa asked to manually pin open Mama's leg as there was no time to properly set up the bed.
 Doctor's asked Mama if she wanted to see the head.
 Nurses instruct mama how to breath and push with the contractions.
 Doctor instructed nurses to shorten the bed as it was too long for her to "catch" the baby.
 Papa instructed to move mama higher up in the bed.
 Mama verbally stated she didn't want to do another push.
     - 3rd push.
 The longest push, but most powerful.
 All encouraged Mama.
-Eventually the head "popped" out, followed by baby's first (think Mario jump) and followed by white snake (umbillical cord)
+Eventually the head "popped" out, followed by baby's fist (think Mario jump) and followed by white snake (umbillical cord)

   - 12:10am: Baby born